acardace/KMailApplet/README.md

-KMailApplet
+# KMailApplet
-A KDE Plasma Mail Applet for the system tray to watch your Maildir box and get notifications whenever there's a new mail.
+A Mail Applet for the system tray to watch your Maildir box and get notifications whenever there's a new mail.

-#Compile
+## Compile
-qmake -o Makefile build.pro
+`qmake -o Makefile build.pro`
-make
+`make`

-#Help
+## Help
 Just run:
-KMailApplet --help
+`KMailApplet --help`